neuronsimulator/nrn/neuron/general/classes/pwman.rst

     Description:
-        Window index of the Print&FileWindowManager window.
+        Window index of the :ref:`PWM` window.

 ----